shibatch/nofreelunch/CODE_OF_CONDUCT.md

 ## Preface

+### Free-riding and the burnout problem of OSS developers

 First of all, I would like to start by explaining a few economic concepts.
 Suppose you have paid to buy a hamburger.
 Then, of course, that hamburger is yours and you have all the right to decide what to